Fluorination by sulfur tetrafluoride: Examples

 A solution of sulfur tetrafluoride in hydrogen fluoride converts hydroxy-containing amino acids to the fluoro amino acids:

 When vicinal diols are combined with SF_{4}, difluorination occurs with inversion of configuration at only one of the alcohols.
 This was demonstrated in the synthesis of meso-difluorosuccinate from (L)-tartrate and the synthesis of (D)- and (L)-difluorosuccinate from meso-tartrate.

 Carbonyl compounds generally react with SF_{4} to yield geminal difluorides.
 Reaction times tend to be on the order of hours and yields are moderate.
 Fluorination of lactones can provide heterocyclic fluorides, although ring opening has been observed for γ-butyrolactone.
 The six-membered lactide does not experience ring opening.

 Fluorination opens epoxides to give either geminal or vicinal difluorides in most cases.
 Monoarylepoxides give geminal products with migration of the aryl group.
 Yields are low for sterically hindered di- and trisubstituted epoxides.
-Epoxides substituted with an ester group give vicinal difluorides via an alkoxysulfur trifluoride intermediate.
+Epoxides substituted with an ester group give vicinal difluorides via an alkoxy-sulfur trifluoride intermediate.

 Carboxylic acids react with SF_{4} to afford trifluoromethyl compounds: